Appearance

 Where Rozie wins today

-- One definition, six idiomatic packages — including Lit / web components, which have no headless data table to begin with.
-Each leaf is a real, idiomatic component for its framework, not a wrapper you assemble.
+- First-class packages everywhere, including Lit / web components, which have no headless data table to begin with.
+Each leaf is a real component for its framework, not a wrapper you assemble.

-@rozie-ui/data-tableis one<DataTable>+<Column>with the same props, twelve two-way slices, events, slots, and imperative handle on all six. - No per-framework adapter.
+@rozie-ui/data-tableis one<DataTable>+<Column>with the same props, twelve two-way slices, events, slots, and imperative handle: one grid to learn, document, and migrate across your stack. - No per-framework adapter.
 Every leaf wires

-r-modelyou bind only if you want to own it, and each change event fires regardless of binding so you can observe transitions either way. - Inline editing, cell + full-row, on all six targets.
+r-modelyou bind only if you want to own it, and each change event fires regardless of binding so you can observe transitions either way. - Inline editing, cell + full-row.
 Mark a

---rozie-data-table-*CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5 — no required CSS import. - Opt-in WAI-ARIA grid mode, identical on all six targets.
+--rozie-data-table-*CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5, with no required CSS import. - Opt-in WAI-ARIA grid mode.
 Set

 What Rozie defers